- Email Address

 - Research Description

 I study hybridization, speciation, and genetic structure of natural populations of fish using computational approaches, and am particularly interested in how and why evolutionary processes vary through space and time.
 I use genomic and ecological data to better understand evolutionary and ecological interactions between species.
-Much of my research has direct applications in fish conservation genomics, and involves collaboration with fisheries management agencies.

 - Research Summary